 Positional audio is a huge part of making an experience immersive.
 Game developers will need to put in extra effort to ensure that the sound and music in their games draw you further into the world.
 If you just slap music and sound effects into your game with no consideration for the environment they come from- players will feel like they are just playing a desktop game on screens in front of their eyes rather than feeling immersed.
 The days of one person creating a good game are soon drawing to a close- we will need an army of sound and music professionals to help us build our worlds.
 Programs like wwise will help us get there.

 VR may also spell the end of the mouse cursor and click for interacting with elements.
 A wide variety of approaches have been tested- and it's been shown to be largely device dependent.
-With more immersive tools like the yet to be released Oculus Touch, or the HTC Vive controllers- interaction will be much easier to solve for.
-In the mean time, we are faced with the challenge of working with either the keyboard/mouse or a controller (such as the X-Box One controller that will be shipped with Oculus Rift CV1 devices).
+With more immersive tools like the Oculus Touch, or the HTC Vive controllers- interaction will be much easier to solve for.
 Mike Alger has created a great video on interaction in VR- we'd highly recommend watching it.

-One of the curious things we've discovered is that normal maps don't work too well in VR in a lot of cases.
+One of the curious things we've discovered is that normal maps can break immersion in VR in some cases.
 This is because the eye is very good at picking out depth information- and since VR is stereoscopic by default- we see normal maps as flat or lacking all of the depth information to signify 'this object has depth.'
 This means that geometry has to carry the weight of immersion much more than normal maps.
 It is probably a good idea to only use normal maps on objects that will be far away from the player since the parallax effect will be negligible beyond a certain distance.
 We're not saying don't use normal maps- but we're saying that if you try to use normal maps to convey depth on objects that are near the player, you're going to fight against immersion.

 User testing will be more critical than ever before.
 Not only will we need to make sure our games don't make users sick, we'll need to make sure we've designed environments that make sense from a 3D spacial standpoint.
 Can users figure out where to go?
 Are there visual or spacial audio cues about what to do next or where to look?
 If you're not testing your VR games out on actual end users, you're very likely to release a game riddled with problems.